ctt3/CMS-Data-HW/README.md

 ### Running the Visualization standalone
 1. Open a terminal window.
 2. Navigate to "/CMS-Data-HW/Data Visualization/"
-3. Run the following command: "python cms_data_visualization"
+3. Run the following command: "python cms_data_visualization.py"
 4. The generated html should open automatically in your default browser and display the Visualization.

 # Python Web Client